 Click one of the following to view the final race results for that year…

-Bus from Queenstown to Te Anau on Friday 21st April leaving from the Queenstown Station Building corner of Shotover and Camp Street at 4pm.
+Bus from Queenstown to Te Anau on Friday 26th of April leaving from the Queenstown Station Building corner of Shotover and Camp Street at 4pm.
 Cost NZ$55.

-Bus from Te Anau to Divide on 22nd April leaving Luxmore Distinction Hotel at 6.00am.
+Bus from Te Anau to Divide on Saturday 27th of April leaving Luxmore Distinction Hotel at 6.00am.
 Cost NZ$65.

-Bus from Glenorchy Shelter on 22nd April to Queenstown for prize giving goes back and forth through the day as the bus fills.
+Bus from Glenorchy Shelter on Saturday 27th of April to Queenstown for prize giving goes back and forth through the day as the bus fills.
 Cost NZ$55.

 Helicopter flights with Helicopter Line departing from Queenstown the morning of the Routeburn Classic.